Saklıkent National Park

-The canyon is 300 m deep and 18 km long, being one of the deepest in the world.
+The canyon is 300 m deep and 18 km long, making it one of the deepest in the world.
 It was formed through abrasion of the rocks by flowing waters over thousands of years.
-As the level of water rises during winter months, visitors can enter the canyon all year around only the deeper parts in the summer.
+As the water level rises during the winter months, while visitors can enter the canyon all year around, the deeper parts are accessible only in the summer.
 4 km of the canyon are walkable after April, when most of the snow in the Taurus Mountains has melted and passed through on its way to the Mediterranean Sea.
 Saklıkent means "hidden city" in Turkish.

 The full length of 16 km is only possible to discover with professional equipment and knowledge of advanced canyoning.
-Some adventure centers offer guided tours with an overnight Biwak camp and about 30 waterfalls to rappel..
+Some adventure centers offer guided tours with an overnight Biwak camp and about 30 waterfalls to rappel.

+People from local resorts such as Ölüdeniz and Fethiye often take a Jeep Safari tour offered by local travel agents, which includes Waterfights en route and stops at other local businesses and establishments.
+Local people often take the Dolmuş as it's a cheaper alternative and provides you with more freedom.

+In 2024, a new wooden bridge was built across the waterway.